 LRAs are different.
 They operate with a mass on a spring which moves along one axis, therefore they only produce vibration in one axis.
 This is typically in the ‘Y’ or vertical axis for a coin-type LRA mounted on its back.
 However, there are horizontal LRAs also available – the important point is the single direction of vibration.

 The concept of vibration direction is best understood when visualised.
 Our previous Application Bulletin on user interfaces discusses this topic in detail, including accompanying diagrams like the one above – check the link below for more information.

 Cost vs Longevity

 LRAs are high performance and reliable alternatives for haptic feedback.
-However, they require a driver for operation which can see a slight increase in the complexity and total cost.
+However, they require a driver to operate which can see a slight increase in the complexity and total cost.

-While the large amount of differences and options may make selecting a motor style difficult, the reality is that once the design has been suitably constrained the most appropriate motor will often be clear.
-We have trained staff on hand to help you select a motor, don’t hesitate to get in touch.
+While the large number of differences and options may make selecting a motor style difficult, the reality is that once the design has been suitably constrained the most appropriate motor will often be clear.
+We have trained engineers on hand to help you select a motor, don’t hesitate to get in touch.